 It is assumed that most grievances will be resolved in conversation between student and professor.
-Grade appeals must be initiated no later than 45 days after the end of the semester or term which the grade was received.
-Requests for an appeal filed after the 45 day deadline will be automatically rejected from consideration.
+Grade appeals must be initiated no later than 30 days after the end of the semester or term which the grade was received.
+Requests for an appeal filed after the 30 day deadline will be automatically rejected from consideration.

 - 1. The student must discuss the grade with the course instructor and attempt to resolve any differences. - 2.
-The student should present, in writing, a specific appeal to the chairperson of the academic department responsible for the course.
-In disciplines where there is no chairperson, the Dean will appoint an appropriate faculty member to serve in this capacity.
+The student should present, in writing, a specific appeal to the program director of the academic department responsible for the course.
+In disciplines where there is no program director, the Dean will appoint an appropriate faculty member to serve in this capacity.
 This appeal should include the specific reasons why the grade should be reviewed.
-The chairperson or Dean's designee will consult with the instructor of the course and any other appropriate parties and render a written decision within 30 days of receiving the appeal. - 3.
+The program director or Dean's designee will consult with the instructor of the course and any other appropriate parties and render a written decision within 30 days of receiving the appeal. - 3.
 The student may appeal the decision of the chairperson or Dean's designee to the appropriate Dean.
 Such an appeal must be filed in writing no more than 30 days after the departmental decision is rendered.
 The decision of the Dean is final and may not be appealed.
-In colleges/schools where there is no Dean, the Associate Provost will serve in the Dean's absence.